Klaus Mann: Death and legacy

 Mann died in Cannes from an overdose of sleeping pills on 21 May 1949, following further drug treatment.
 His death is generally reported as a suicide, linked to financial pressures, opiate addiction, and disillusionment over his treatment by the U.S. as a homosexual, and supposed communist, but Mann's biographer Frederic Spotts argues that the engaged author's communications and attitude preceding his sudden overdose suggest accident rather than suicide.
 He was buried in Cannes at the Cimetière du Grand Jas.

 A number of biographies of Klaus Mann appeared much later after his death in Cannes in 1949.
 Other than one German language author, Nicole Schaenzler, all biographies were written and edited by English or American contributors.
 Because he wrote frequent autobiographical content, a separation of his literary achievements, mostly unsuccessful during his time, from his life, are difficult.
 Mann remained active in literary circles, and his personal and spiritual connections with André Gide, and later examination of Gide in his work Avant la Lettre (1943) shed significant light on his time and himself.

 Later historians celebrated Klaus Mann as a modern liberal or transnational who attempted to break down national boundaries, but Klaus's biographical notes reveal that he felt essentially German, and had positive memories of his upbringing in Bavaria.
 In a pursuit to describe post-war Germany after the destructions of World War II, he attempted to find his origins while collecting painful impressions from a Germany occupied by foreign military forces and impacted by the loss of its original borders.

+In Paweł Pawlikowski's 2026 film Fatherland, Mann is played by August Diehl.